Dinosaur Ridge is OPEN.

 Dinosaur Ridge facilities are open every day of the year EXCEPT New Year’s Day, Thanksgiving Day, and Christmas Day.

-You can safely roam and run, learn and debate, and enjoy a National Natural Landmark in Denver’s backyard.
-In order to accommodate the State’s new order and promote good public health, masks are required on the shuttle buses (ages 3+).
+You can safely roam and run, learn and enjoy a National Natural Landmark in Denver’s backyard.
+In order to accommodate the State’s public heath order, masks are required on the shuttle buses (ages 3+).
 Learn more about our new protocols and processes.

 Our tour guides are specially trained in the geology and paleontology of Dinosaur Ridge and offer a unique and personalized experience.
 They love to answer your questions!